LostRuins/koboldcpp/README.md

 - You're encouraged to use the .exe released, but if you want to compile your binaries from source at Windows, the easiest way is:
   - Get the latest release of w64devkit (https://github.com/skeeto/w64devkit).
 Be sure to use the "vanilla one", not i686 or other different stuff.
 If you try they will conflit with the precompiled libs!
   - Clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
-  - Make sure you are using the w64devkit integrated terminal, then run `make` at the KoboldCpp source folder.
+  - Make sure you are using the w64devkit integrated terminal, then run `make -j` at the KoboldCpp source folder.
 This will create the .dll files for a pure CPU native build.
-  - For a full featured build (all backends), do `make LLAMA_CLBLAST=1 LLAMA_VULKAN=1`.
+  - For a full featured build (all backends), do `make -j LLAMA_CLBLAST=1 LLAMA_VULKAN=1`.
 (Note that `LLAMA_CUBLAS=1` will not work on windows, you need visual studio)
   - To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
   - If you want to generate the .exe file, make sure you have the python module PyInstaller installed with pip (`pip install PyInstaller`).
 Then run the script `make_pyinstaller.bat`
   - The koboldcpp.exe file will be at your dist folder.